 Gina L. De Burca

 Gina has been working with students with special needs for over 15 years.
 She has spent her entire career advocating for students and supporting teachers within inclusive environments in Massachusetts public schools.
 She holds a Masters Degree in Special Education from Lesley University and a Bachelors Degree in Communication Disorders (Speech and Language) from Emerson College.
 She began her teaching career in the Newton Public Schools, initially supporting students with behavioral and cognitive challenges and then as a Special Education classroom teacher in an integrated-classroom for students with language-based learning disabilities.
 Following this she served for 10 years as a special educator in the Cambridge public schools, primarily as an inclusion specialist for students in grades 5-8, where she worked to create accessible programs for students with moderate to severe special needs in the general education classroom.
-In 2013, Gina joined the team at Learning Program Boston where she now works as an educator and consultant, coaching and training educators and working with district administrators to develop inclusive programs for students with global special education needs.
+In 2013, Gina joined the team at the 3-21 Foundation, where she now works as an educational consultant, coaching and training educators and working with district administrators to develop inclusive programs for students with global special education needs.
 She is also a member of the Massachusetts Down Syndrome Congress (MDSC) Education Task-Force.